 A pupil may be placed under adult supervision in response to a single serious incident, three or more incident forms within a week, five or more incident forms over the course of a half term, or as part of the reintegration process following a fixed term exclusion or as part of an agreed Behaviour Support Plan.
 Appropriate work will be provided by the teacher.
-Only Senior Leaders may authorise the placing of a pupil under adult supervision outside of class.
+Only the Principal or Vice Principal may authorise the placing of a pupil under adult supervision outside of class.